ARM-software/ff-a-acs/README.md

 ### Architecture Compliance Suite

 The Architecture Compliance Suite (ACS) contains a set of functional tests, demonstrating the invariant behaviors that are specified in the architecture specification.
 It is used to ensure architecture compliance of the implementations to Arm FF-A specification.
-The example implementations are SPMD(SPM Dispatcher) and SPMC(SPM Core) components in Secure world and hyperviosr in Normal World.
+The example implementations are SPMD(SPM Dispatcher) and SPMC(SPM Core) components in Secure world and hypervisor in Normal World.

 This suite contains self-checking, and portable C and assembly based tests with directed stimulus.
 These tests are available as open source.
 The tests and the corresponding abstraction layers are available with a BSD-3-Clause License allowing for external contribution.